 NAD+: A Complete Guide To This Longevity-Boosting Coenzyme

 After a certain age, not many of us look forward to our next birthday with the same level of enthusiasm we once did.
-Of course, there are many aspects of getting older that are beautiful—the memories we accumulate and even those smile lines that prove we've really lived and laughed—but if there were a switch we could flip to slow down the aging process (to counter the waning energy, to keep those memories sharp, to stay healthy enough to continue having amazing experiences), then we'd probably all flip it in a heartbeat.
+If there were a switch we could flip to slow down the aging process (to counter the waning energy, to keep those memories sharp, to stay healthy enough to continue having amazing experiences), then we'd probably all flip it in a heartbeat.

-The good news: There is something scientists have identified that may be the key—or at least part of it—to keeping your mind and body more youthful and potentially boosting longevity.
+The good news: There is something scientists have identified that may be the key—or at least part of it—to keeping your mind and body aging in a healthy way.
 It's a coenzyme called nicotinamide adenine dinucleotide (NAD+), and it's starting to generate some buzz.

 What is nicotinamide adenine dinucleotide (NAD+)?

-NAD+ is a coenzyme found in all living cells, and it plays a vital role in energy metabolism and maintaining proper cell functioning—particularly the functioning of our mitochondria, the power plants in our cells that turn our food and oxygen into energy.
+NAD+ is coenzyme, or small molecule, found in all living cells, and it plays a vital role in energy metabolism and maintaining proper cell functioning.
+It is particularly crucial for the functioning of our mitochondria, the power plants in our cells that turn our food and oxygen into en ergy.
 The problem is that our levels of NAD+ decline significantly as we get older (impairing mitochondrial functioning, among other things), and these declining levels drive the aging process.
-Which makes sense when you consider that underperforming or damaged mitochondria are thought to contribute to age-related diseases such as heart disease, diabetes, and Alzheimer's.
+Which makes sense when you consider that underperforming or damaged mitochondria are thought to contribute to a number of age-related health conditions.

-According to Ilene Ruhoy, M.D., Ph.D., an integrative neurologist and mindbodygreen health expert, "Appropriate levels of NAD+ are critical to support the body's response to stress, as NAD+ is used by these enzymes to modulate cellular activity in response to extrinsic and intrinsic assaults, including those triggered by environmental toxins, pro-inflammatory foods, microbes such as viruses and bacterium, trauma, disease, and even chronic use of medication.
-NAD+ is essential for continued health, wellness, and strength."
+According to Ilene Ruhoy, M.D., Ph.D., an integrative neurologist and mindbodygreen health expert, "Appropriate levels of NAD+ are critical to support the body's response to stress, as NAD+ is used by these enzymes to modulate cellular activity in response to extrinsic and intrinsic assaults, including those triggered by environmental toxins, pro-inflammatory foods, trauma, and even chronic use of medication.* NAD+ is essential for continued health, wellness, and strength.*"

 Knowing this, we want to try to keep NAD+ levels in a healthy place, especially since we know that they decline naturally as we age.
-But if it's not a nutrient present in either food or supplements, then why are we even talking about it?
+But here's the catch, taking an NAD+ supplement might not actually be the best way increase NAD+ levels in the body.
+This is because NAD+ is a large molecule, so in order for NAD+ to enter your cells and get to work, your body has to take it apart, transport it piece-by-piece into the cell, and then put it back together again.
+But if NAD+ is not a nutrient present in food or practical to take by supplement, then why are we even talking about it?
 Turns out, there are a couple of indirect ways to increase your NAD+ levels, which may have positive results for your health:

 2. Supplements containing nicotinamide riboside (NR)

-Nicotinamide riboside is a newly discovered form of vitamin B3, which is found in trace amounts in milk.
-No one really thought much about it until scientists discovered that our bodies convert it into NAD+.
-Two recent human trials on NR-containing supplements found that they both effectively increased levels of NAD+ in the body, which is promising.
-One study was performed with NIAGEN, the ingredient found in supplements like Tru Niagen; while the other study used the supplement Basis.
-However, we still don't know if these supplements can increase levels enough to actually slow down the aging process or result in any other meaningful health benefits.
-More studies are needed to determine that.
-That said, there don't appear to be any major health risks associated with NR supplements, so if you want to give one a try, it's likely safe to do so.
+Nicotinamide riboside (NR) is a newly discovered form of vitamin B3, which is found in trace amounts in milk.
+No one really thought much about NR until scientists discovered that our bodies convert NR into NAD+.
+Two recent human trials on NR-containing supplements found that they both effectively increased levels of NAD+ in the body, which is promising.* More studies are needed, but it looks like NR could be the future of healthy aging research.*

 The bottom line on NAD+ and your health.

-NAD+ is clearly an important molecule for optimizing a variety of cellular functions that promote overall health and longevity.
-While restricting calories is a natural way to increase NAD+ levels, it's likely not realistic for most people.
-Supplementing with an NAD+ precursor supplement such as NR, on the other hand, may be easier, but more research is needed to see if it can elevate NAD+ levels enough to actually counter the effects of aging and yield real health benefits.
+NAD+ is clearly an important molecule for optimizing a variety of cellular functions that promote overall health and longevity.* While restricting calories is a natural way to increase NAD+ levels, it's likely not realistic for most people.
+Supplementing with an NAD+ precursor supplement such as NR, on the other hand, may be easier, and seem to be the next promising thing in healthy aging supplementation.